 You are able to build relationships with members of staff, and gain support and advice from people who are enthusiastic and interested in what you have to say."

-Marcie is also a hard of hearing student and is thankful for the support she has received in her time at Reading.
+Marcie is also a hard of hearing student and is thankful for the support she has received during her time at Reading.

 "The Department helped immensely with my adjustment to university life and do all they can to make classes as accessible as possible."